-This two-day workshop aims to present the main outcomes from the relevant ongoing EU H2020 projects addressing the upstream part of the aluminium value chain, the production of the alumina.
+This two-day workshop presented the main outcomes from the relevant ongoing EU H2020 projects addressing the upstream part of the aluminium value chain, the alumina production.

 Alumina is essential in the aluminium production value chain.
 Approximately 2 tonnes of alumina are indeed needed for producing 1 tonne of primary aluminium.
 Alumina is a key raw material produced worldwide and at the European level.
-Globally, about 80 million tonnes of Alumina are produced from which about 6 Mt is produced in Europe corresponding to about 7% of the global production.
-In addition to this domestic production, approximately 2.5 Mt of alumina need to be imported to support the production of 4 Mt primary aluminium in Europe.
+Globally, about 134 Mt of alumina is produced (IAI, 2021), of which about 6 Mt is produced in EU-27, i.e. approximately 5% of the global production.
+In addition to this domestic production, approximately 2.5 Mt of alumina needs to be imported to support 4 Mt primary aluminium production in Europe.

-The first day of the workshop will present how bauxite residue can be valorised, e.g.:
+On one side, this workshop presented how bauxite residue can be valorised, e.g.

-- via the various processing routes studied in the RemovAL;
+- via the various processing routes studied in the EU RemovAL project;

-- the specific Bauxite Residue valorisation concept in the cement industry under the ReActiv project;
+- via specific valorisation concept in the cement industry as considered under the ReActiv;

-- the industrial symbiosis concept following a business model perspective as addressed in CORALIS or from synergies with the Silicon value chain as studied in SisAL or from skills need perspective as covered in Skills Alliance for Industrial Symbiosis (SAIS-SPIRE).
+Potential alternative alumina production routes were presented on the other side, as studied by the EU AlSiCal & ENSUREAL projects.
+Additionally, the concept of industrial symbiosis was further investigated from a business model perspective as addressed in CORALIS or from synergies with the silicon value chain as studied in SisAL or from skills need perspective as covered in SAIS-SPIRE.

-The main objectives of this workshop are to promote exchange and cross-fertilisation between those EU projects and the industry in order to foster new synergies.
-The ultimate goal is to identify the most promising processing routes to turn bauxite residue into a resource or to produce alumina from alternative sources.
+The main objectives of this workshop were to promote exchange and cross-fertilisation between those EU projects and the industry to foster new synergies.
+The ultimate goal was to identify the most promising routes to boost the industrial symbiosis and turn bauxite residue into a resource or produce alumina from alternative sources.